 No one can deny the rapid international transmission into the fintech space.
-The banking sector in Egypt, being a country that witnessed two revolutions in 2011 and 2013, was definitely affected by such rapid transmission as well.
+The banking sector in Egypt, being a country that witnessed two revolutions in 2011 and 2013, was affected by such rapid transmission as well.
 This was more than enough for the Egyptian government, upon a request by the CBE, to propose a new entire draft for the Banking Law.
-This new draft Banking Law was prepared based on, inter alia, several advices rendered by international consultancy firms, a comparative study for other countries' laws, international standards, Basel Framework, recommendations of the Organization for Economic Co-operation and Development (OECD), the World Bank

-Group and the IMF as well as the recommendations made by the banks that are registered with the CBE.
+This new Banking Law was prepared based on, inter alia, advice rendered by international consultancy firms, a comparative study for other countries' laws, international standards, Basel Framework, recommendations of the Organisation for Economic Co-operation and Development, the World Bank Group and the International Monetary Fund as well as the recommendations made by the banks that are registered with the CBE.